-The department is closely allied with the new Hoglund Brain Imaging Center (HBIC) that is directed by William Brooks, PhD, Professor of Neurology.
+The department is closely allied with the Hoglund Brain Imaging Center (HBIC) directed by William Brooks, PhD, Professor of Neurology.
 Dr. Brooks has assembled a group of talented investigators at the HBIC to further our understanding of both the healthy and dysfunctional brain.
 We are affiliated with the University of Kansas Hospital.
 The department continues to be in significant growth phase.

 We are actively recruiting for faculty with clinical and research interests to add to our existing program in multiple sclerosis, epilepsy, and neuro-intensive care.